 If you’d like a more textured ribbed look, it is super easy to make that variation happen with this pattern!
 Simply work into the back loop only of each half double crochet.

-You can see the difference in texture created in the Easy Crochet Baby Blanket which is done in back loop only half double crochets.
+You can see the difference in texture created in the Easy Crochet Baby Blanket which is done with back loop only half double crochets.

 If you prefer to print your patterns, a printable ad-free PDF is available for purchase in my shop.

 Skill Level: Beginner